MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 concurrently or sequentially.

-Evolution of the model is driven by calling the model driver step the required number of times, potentially controlled by ticks of the :ref:`model clock <section model clock>` held in `modeldb`.
+Evolution of the model is driven by calling the model driver step the required number of times, typically controlled by ticks of the :ref:`model clock <section model clock>` held in `modeldb`.

 Once all steps are executed, the model finalise stage is called after which processes instantiated by the application prior to initialisation can be finalised.

+.. _section driver component overview

 The driver layer
 ----------------

-The LFRic infrastructure provides a `driver` component containing code that can be used when constructing the application driver layer.
+This section briefly describes the role of the initialise, step and finalise stage of a model driver layer.

 Driver Initialise
 ~~~~~~~~~~~~~~~~~